 For expert taxidermists, skills in sculpture, painting, and sketching are just as important as those in carpentry, woodworking, tanning, moulding, and casting.

 The remaining parts of the body are synthetic replacements for real organs and tissues.
-Polyurethane foam is used for the manikin or form, which includes the anatomy of every muscle and vein; glass is used for the eyes; clay is used for the eyelids; for the nose and mouth the foam of the manekin is sculptured.
+Polyurethane foam is used for the manikin or form, which includes the anatomy of every muscle and vein; glass is used for the eyes; clay is used for the eyelids; for the nose and mouth the foam of the mannequin is sculptured.

 Works of taxidermy can be found in a wide range of environments, including museums, classrooms, galleries, stores, restaurants, and private households, due to the complexity and delicate craftsmanship involved in the taxidermy process.

-The vast majority of aardvark are taken as “trophies of opportunity” during routine plains game or dangerous game hunts when the hunters happen to come upon them.
-If you want to hunt an aardvark, you need be prepared to spend many long hours driving around with spotlights in an area that has a lot of termite mounds and a lot of aardvark activity.
+Aardvark is active at night and burrows underground.
+The vast majority of Aardvark are taken as “trophies of opportunity” during routine plains game or dangerous game hunts when the hunters happen to come upon them.
+If you want to hunt an Aardvark, you need be prepared to spend many long hours driving around with spotlights in an area that has a lot of termite mounds and a lot of Aardvark activity.

 You should also be prepared to spend a lot of time in the dark.
 Because they are so uncommon, you will need to have a lot of good fortune on your side in order to come across one of these animals.

-You will need a great deal of patience and luck in order to hunt an aardvark effectively at night using a spotlight in the aim of finding an aardvark that is feeding.
+You will need a great deal of patience and luck in order to hunt an Aardvark effectively at night using a spotlight in the aim of finding an Aardvark that is feeding.

-Once you have sighted an aardvark, be sure to get a clean shot to the chest to ensure minimal damage is incurred.
-After you have successfully hunted your aardvark, be sure to have it frozen as soon as possible.
+Once you have sighted an Aardvark, be sure to get a clean shot to the chest to ensure minimal damage is incurred.
+After you have successfully hunted your Aardvark, be sure to have it frozen as soon as possible.

 This is vital to prevent the spread of bacteria which may damage the skin and to delay the process of decomposition, ensuring that your trophy arrives at the taxidermy studio in pristine condition.